Fees, Finance & Funding - HE

 Depending on your personal circumstances, you may be able to get some extra financial support in the form of grants and allowances.

 This helps with the cost of childcare for dependent children aged under 15 at the beginning of the academic year (or under 17 if they have special educational needs) in registered or approved childcare.
 Depending on your household income, you can apply for up to 85% of your actual childcare costs.

 Parents’ Learning Allowance

-This fund could help with course-related costs such as books or travel if you have dependent children.
-If you’re eligible, you can get up to £1,617 a year.
+Depending on your household income, in the 2018 to 2019 academic year you could get between £50 and £1,669 a year.
+It’s usually paid in 3 installments direct to your bank account, one at the start of each term..
 The amount you can get depends on your household income (combined with a partner and any dependents if you have them).
 If you and your partner are both eligible students, you can both apply for Parents’ Learning Allowance.

 Adult Dependants’ Grant

 If you care for an adult who depends on you financially, this grant can help.
 This can’t be your grown up children or any adult who gets student finance.
 If the adult who is dependent on you isn’t your husband, wife, civil partner or partner then their income must be less than £3,796 for them to be classed as dependent on you.
 You can get up to £2,925 a year.
 The amount you can get depends on the income of your husband, wife, civil partner or partner (if you have one) and that of any dependants.

 Jobcentre Plus won’t count Childcare Grant or Parents’ Learning Allowance when working out any other benefits but Adult Dependants’ Grant and any loans for living costs will be taken into account.
 You will usually stop being entitled to benefits on the day your course starts (not when you receive the funding award letter).
 It's your responsibility to inform the benefits agency that your circumstances have changed.

 How do I apply?